Introducition

 After approving the prompt, retry your connection in SSIS or your client application.

-You can now connect to the DocuSign REST API using OAuth 2.0 or JWT authentication.
+You’re all set!: You can now connect to the DocuSign REST API using OAuth 2.0 or JWT authentication.